 The waterfall of Mandra is also one of the most significant and glorious waterfalls of Chhattisgarh.
 Mandra waterfall is located in Tokapal, in the Jagadalpur region of the Indian state.
 Mandra waterfall is highly popular among the tourists who visit the state.

-The waterfall of Tamda is most famous for its majestic beauty and exquisiteness.
+The waterfall of Tamra is most famous for its majestic beauty and exquisiteness.
 This waterfall is located near Chitrakoot.
 Tamra waterfall is one of the most visited waterfalls of Chhattisgarh.
-Also known as Thamada Ghumar Waterfall, it has been discovered in the recent years and is nearly 95ft in height.
+Also known as Tamra Ghoomar Waterfall, it has been discovered in the recent years and is nearly 95ft in height.
 Known for its exotic beauty, people from all over the world come to explore the scenery surrounding these showers.
 It is undeniably one of the best waterfalls in Chhattisgarh in terms of beauty and majesty.
 The waterfall is best visited during the monsoon season when the riverbed is full.

 Gavar Ghat, Koriya Waterfall

 This is a stunning small waterfall near Tarra village, close to Baikunthpur in Chhattisgarh.
-The waterfall is around 50 feet in height and almost 10 feet in width.
-The surrounding area is adorned with natural beauty and filled with forests and rocks.
+The Gavar Ghat waterfall is around 50 feet in height and almost 10 feet in width.
+The surrounding area is adorned with forests.
+This place boasts of immense natural beauty.

-The Ramdaha, Koriya Waterfall is a beautiful natural waterfall, located near Bhavarkhoh village, around 160 km away from Baikunthpur.
-The waterfall is on the Banas River and the height if the waterfall is almost 120 feet and 25 feet in width.
+The Ramdaha Waterfall is a beautiful natural waterfall, located near Bhavarkhoh village, around 160 km away from Baikunthpur.
+The waterfall is on the Banas River and the height of the waterfall is almost 120 feet.
+It is 25 feet in terms of width.

-The fascinating waterfalls of Chhattisgarh augment and boost the natural and scenic beauty of the state and also significantly contribute to the tourism industry of the state, and provide employment to a number of people under the tourist activities associated with the waterfall sights.
+All these fascinating waterfalls of Chhattisgarh augment and boost the natural and scenic beauty of the state.
+These places also significantly contribute to the tourism industry of the state, and provide employment to a number of people under the tourist activities associated with the waterfall sights.